yongsookimlab/Whole_Mouse_Brain_3D_Cell_Counting_Pipeline/README.md

-# 3D Cell Type Quantification Pipeline for the Whole Mouse Brain
+# 3D Cell Quantification Pipeline for the Whole Mouse Brain
 - Created by the Yongsoo Kim Lab [(website)](https://kimlab.io/) in 2021
 - README last updated on 20231218 by J. Liwang